NSCI 250: Syllabus

 Shadowing

-Students will complete two shadowing experiences, which consist of about 3-4 hours of clinical exposure.
-Preferably, one of these will be in the operating room and the other will be either the inpatient or outpatient rehabilitation clinic (or other clinic setting).
+Students will complete one shadowing experience, which consist of about 3-4 hours of clinical exposure.
+These can be in the operating room or either the inpatient or outpatient rehabilitation clinic (or other clinic setting).
 Students will write a one-page paper on their expectations due prior to the shadowing experience, as well as a one-page summary of the experience afterward.
 This must be a new shadowing experience completed during the spring but does not strictly have to be with one of the guest lecturers in the class.
+It should be brain-related.

-Students will submit their Top 2 choices to me by Jan 30.
+Students will submit their Top 2 choices to BB by Jan 30.
+If you are interested in shadowing someone not listed here, please ask me.

 Grading